-In This Issue GSACEP Board of Directors SACEP Conference 2010
+In This Issue That Day at Fort Hood GSACEP Conference 2010

 "November 5, 2009 for me was a day of dichotomies.
 How could a bright, sunny, Texas fall day full of promise turn into such a dreary and gloomy expanse of time?
 How could the orderly life and job that I love so well suddenly be thrown into an entity that I didn't recognize?" - EM faculty.